CapedCrusader03/opencv-projects/README.md

 21) Contours : Used findcontours method of OpenCV to find the contours.
 Total no. of contours in are printed and the contours are drawn on the original image.

 22) ObjectDetection : Used findContours method to detect all the objects that are moving in the video.
+Green coloured rectangles are drawn on the objects that are moving.
+Obviously, the results can be improved by using state-of-the art models like SSD.